ausaccessfed/dev-portal/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Provide a clear description of your pull request.
-Make sure to include the tutorial name and a reason for your suggested changes/additions.
+Make sure to include the tutorial title and a reason for your suggested changes/additions.
 If it is related to an issue, please reference the issue number, like `#1234`.

 ## Type of change